Artec 3D scans with no markers for an interactive skull museum

 “We work with the faculty members to provide exactly the lab experience they require,” says Mark.
 Students who work in the lab to create software get exposure to concepts and technology they normally wouldn’t as part of a regular curriculum.

-The lab has recently purchased two Artec 3D scanners, Eva and Spider, thanks to which the interactive skull museum has become a reality.
+The lab has recently purchased two Artec 3D scanners, Eva and Spider from Artec's Gold Certified reseller Laser Design, thanks to which the interactive skull museum has become a reality.

 Spider fills a niche which has been missing at the lab for some time, making it possible, for instance, to reverse engineer old machine parts and create 3D models of archeological artifacts, such as arrowheads or pottery shards.
 The lab’s team can now 3D-print duplicates of priceless artifacts and compose electronic archives of on-loan museum pieces.
 “The details of the scans we get from Spider are good enough that we’re starting to explore geometric analysis of the scanned surfaces,” says Mark.